Wonersh: Societies

-Wonersh Players are a well established amateur dramatic society that write, produce and perform their own pantomimes.
-The Wonersh Players have been in existence since 1982, always performing at the Wonersh Memorial Hall, usually during the February half term holiday, with rehearsals starting the previous October.
+Wonersh Players are an amateur dramatic society that has existed since 1982.
+They write, produce and perform their own pantomimes, performed at the Wonersh Memorial Hall, usually during the February half term holiday.

 In 1993 Wonersh History Society was formed to preserve and build on a quantity of historical material and notes gathered over many years by the late Anthony Fanshaw.
-Much of this archive is now being transferred to the Society's computer data base and will be available.

-A social club named Wonersh Village Club, which was founded about 110 years ago.
+A social club named Wonersh Village Club, which was founded over a hundred years ago.
 It provides a venue for playing snooker, billiards, darts and all manner of card games.

-There is an active Wonersh U3A and a Gardening Club.
+There is an active Wonersh U3A, a Gardening Club and a scout group.

 Localities

-Wonersh is situated in a gap between two steep hills in front of the Cranleigh Waters stream: Chinthurst Hill with wooded paths and land managed by Surrey Wildlife Trust which had a manor on it and now has a folly and a listed farm at its foot and; Barnett Hill which is the conference, wedding and meeting venue managed by Sunrise Group and was built in 1905 by Thomas Cook.
+Wonersh is situated in a gap between two steep hills in front of Cranleigh Waters: Chinthurst Hill with wooded paths and land managed by Surrey Wildlife Trust which had a manor and has a folly and a listed farm at its foot and Barnett Hill.

-In a meadow by this stream the Church of England church is called St John the Baptist which had tower crenellations added in 1751, has a 12th-century bell tower, 13th-century chancel, 15th-century north chapel and 1793 south aisle including transept.
-The ecclesiastical parish is joined with Blackheath and lies within the Guildford diocese.
+The St John the Baptist Church of England church has a 12th-century bell tower, 13th-century chancel, 15th-century north chapel and 1793 south aisle including transept.
+It had tower crenellations added in 1751.The ecclesiastical parish is joined with Blackheath and lies within the Guildford diocese.

 There is also a United Reformed church which overlooks the village common.
 There is a large college built in 1891 (St John's Seminary) for the training of Roman Catholic priests, built in the Italian Renaissance style.

 Wonersh has a village shop and post office which is owned by a village co-operative.
-There is also a small art gallery next door.
-A scout group trains and enriches the lives of young people in the village.
+There is a small art gallery next door.
 The Grantley Arms is the central pub/restaurant, which is often used for functions and also has a bar food menu.
 Both the shop and the pub are situated in the centre of the village by the pepper pot, which is a small shelter.

-Doctors have the area's surgery opposite the post office.
+The area's doctors surgery is opposite the post office.
 Its purpose-built right wing was opened in 1972 and extended in 1982.